pboot/CQLtry/README.rst

 investigate online book reviews for the aspects of books that are being discussed in the reviews (see https://github.com/pboot/bookcrit).

 CQLtry assumes a single-level structure (sentences).
-Functionality that CQL supports:
+Functionality that CQLtry supports:

 - testing on (sequences of) tokens, by word, lemma or tag
 - testing on string value or regular expression